 Robust standard errors are in parentheses, p < 0.1, p < 0.05, p < 0.01.
+Each column corresponds to a separate OLS regression.
 The dependent variable is whether a subject has donated and the pure money donation scheme always serves as baseline.
 In columns 1 and 2, only data from the treatments with pure solicitation schemes are considered.
 In columns 3 to 4, only data from treatments with a small unit size and the pure money donation treatment are considered.
 In columns 5 to 6, only data from treatments with a large unit size and the pure money donation scheme are considered.
+Info refers to providing costper-unit information.
+Frame refers to framing the ask in terms of physical units.
+Grid refers to restricting donations to full units of the charitable good.
 Controls include gender, age, whether the individual has a college degree, whether the individual has children and whether online crowdworking is the individual's primary source of income.